jrson11/GeoSon/docs/Onshore/handbook_for_Stabilization.rst

 - Types

-  - Wet Mixing: injecting binders in slurry form to blend with the soil
+  - Wet Mixing (SAND): injecting binders in slurry form to blend with the soil

-  - Dry Mixing: binders in powder form that react with the water already present in the soil
+  - Dry Mixing (CLAY): binders in powder form that react with the water already present in the soil

 Why DMM (Pros/Cons)?